WGCEO/Portfolio/README.md

 }
 ```

-2. Check whether user create placeholder in TextViewDidChange delegate, and if it does, convert to placeholder of its type..
+2. The function checks for user actions in creating placeholder in TextViewDidChange delegate.
+If such action is detected, it converts to placeholder of its type.
 ```swift
 if cell.placeholder == nil {
   if let placeholderShortcut = PlaceholderShortcut(text: textView.text) {